Skip to content

 Order page showing another customer's data

-The flag is displayed at the top of the order confirmation page:
+The flag sits at the top of the order confirmation page:

 OSS{1ns3cur3_d1r3ct_0bj3ct_r3f3r3nc3}